fluencelabs/examples/aqua-examples/near-integration/README.md

 ```

-Please note the helper generated in Aqua by the CLI `.fluence/aqua/deployed.app.aqua` for future use in our Aqua.
-Let's have a look at our aqua script in `./src/aqua/main.aqua`:
+Please note the helper generated in Aqua by the CLI in the `.fluence/aqua/deployed.app.aqua` file for future use in our Aqua.
+Let's have a look at our Aqua script in `./src/aqua/main.aqua`:

 ```aqua
 -- aqua/main.aqua